Agilex: Agilex 9

 The Agilex 9 family are FPGAs targeted at Direct RF applications and include wideband data converters with sample rates up to 64Gsps and medium-band data converters with hi-fidelity performance.

 Agilex 7

 The initial family of Agilex FPGAs and SoC FPGAs which began shipping in 2019 were rebranded as Agilex 7 in January 2023 as the Agilex brand was broadened to cover additional FPGA families by using a numerical suffix.
 Agilex 7 FPGAs are a family of high-performance FPGAs with a focus on delivering industry-leading logic fabric and I/O speeds and targeted at bandwidth- and compute-intensive applications.
+The Agilex 7 SoC FPGA variants include an ARM Cortex-A53 quad core hard processor system.

 Agilex 5

 The Agilex 5 family are FPGAs and SoC FPGAs with lower power and logic densities than the Agilex 7 FPGA and are generally considered mid-range FPGAs.
+The Agilex 5 SoC FPGA variants include an ARM Cortex A76/A55 quad core hard processor system.

 Agilex 3

-The Agilex 3 family are power and cost optimized FPGAs and currently listed by Intel as "coming soon".
+The Agilex 3 family are power and cost optimized FPGAs that deliver relatively high performance for this class of FPGA.
+The Agilex 3 SoC FPGA variants offer an ARM Cortex A55 dual core hard processor system.